 Dip the chicken in milk, then bread crumbs, then brown the coated chicken and remove it to a plate, leaving the drippings in the skillet.
 Keep the finished chicken warm in the oven or microwave while you make the basil cream sauce and cook the pasta.

 Start the pasta cooking and drain when done.
-While pasta is cooking, make the sauce by adding all but 3 Tbsp. of the broth to the drippings in the skillet and bringing to a boil.
+While pasta is cooking, make the sauce by adding all but 3 tablespoon of the broth to the drippings in the skillet and bringing to a boil.
 Stir, loosening drippings from the bottom of the pan.

 Add the whipping cream and pimientos.
 Bring to a simmer and cook, stirring constantly, for about a minute.